KSaiAkhil17h75a0502/linux_server_configuration/README.md

         from catalog import app as application
         application.secret_key = 'supersecretkey'
 6. Rename the **Project.py** to **__init.py__**

+        47. sudo mv project.py __init__.py
 7. Now we need to install and start the **virtual machine**

-        47. sudo pip install virtualenv
+        48. sudo pip install virtualenv
-        48. sudo virtualenv venv
+        49. sudo virtualenv venv
-        49. source venv/bin/activate
+        50. source venv/bin/activate
-        50. sudo chmod -R 777 venv
+        51. sudo chmod -R 777 venv
 You should see a (venv) appears before your username in the command line.
 8. Now we need to install the Flask and other packages needed for this application

-        51. sudo apt-get install python-pip (If needed)
+        52. sudo apt-get install python-pip (If needed)
-        52. sudo pip install flask
+        53. sudo pip install flask
-        53. sudo pip install httplib2
+        54. sudo pip install httplib2
-        54. sudo pip install oauth2client
+        55. sudo pip install oauth2client
-        55. sudo pip install sqlalchemy
+        56. sudo pip install sqlalchemy
-        56. sudo pip install psycopg2 (sometimes it asks to install psycopg2-binary.
+        57. sudo pip install psycopg2 (sometimes it asks to install psycopg2-binary.
 You'll find this while executing your program)
-        57. sudo pip install requests
+        58. sudo pip install requests
-        58. sudo pip install redirect
+        59. sudo pip install redirect
-        59. sudo pip install psslib
+        60. sudo pip install psslib
 9. Use the below command to change the **client_secrets.json** line to **/var/www/catalog/catalog/client_secrets.json**

-        60. sudo nano __init__.py
+        61. sudo nano __init__.py
 and change the host to your Amazon Lightsail public IP address and port to 80 and change the last line of your program to this

         before app.run(host='0.0.0.0', port=5000)
         after  app.run()
 10. Now we need to configure and enable the virtual host

-        61. sudo nano /etc/apache2/sites-available/catalog.conf
+        62. sudo nano /etc/apache2/sites-available/catalog.conf
 paste the following code and save

         <VirtualHost *:80>